gfakouri/Coder-Portfolio/README.md

 ## UX Design

 * The goal for the desktop version was to stay on the same page and use the subject tiling system as the form of navigation.
 Information was provided by sliding panels which are opened by icon links.
 These are closed by a standardised exit icon.
 * The mobile UX compresses the subject elements into a vertical stack utilising the same information slide panels as in the desktop version.
+A key component was to maintain  a consistency of feel between the platforms.
 * The intent was to make the relevant subject matter readily accessible to the user and designed to be intuitive.
 * All links are opened in a new tab therefore the portfolio site is constantly loaded.